Agihtaws/HandCricket/README.md

-🏏 HandCricket – On-Chain Cricket Game
+# 🏏 HandCricket – On‑Chain Cricket Game

-Play the classic hand-cricket game on the OneChain blockchain.
+> **Play the classic hand‑cricket game on the OneChain blockchain.**
-Challenge the CPU or play with friends in real-time PvP matches.
+> Challenge the CPU or play with friends in real‑time PvP matches.

 ## 🎮 Game Preview